 A whole school emphasis is placed on concepts such as resilience, determination and compassion and we tackle big subjects in an approachable and down to earth manner.
 This means that when girls leave the Junior School, they have a real understanding of the challenges which may face them as they grow up but they also have self awareness and strength of character to ask for help if it is needed.

 Our annual Wellbeing Week is a highlight of the school calendar and it sets the tone for the huge number of engaging events which are provided for the girls throughout the year.
-Walks through Stoke Park, hot chocolate at break, yoga, silent discos, circus skills and plenty of ice cream were all part of the wellbeing calendar in 2020!
+Walks through Stoke Park, hot chocolate at break, yoga, silent discos, circus skills and plenty of ice cream were all part of the wellbeing calendar last year!